 Issues involving no contact orders are handled by the court.
 In Iowa, judges are required to enter a no contact order at initial appearance in domestic assault and certain other cases.
 Since the case is handled on behalf of the State of Iowa, it is not automatic upon your request that the no contact order would be dropped.
 It is up to the judge to make a determination whether the defendant poses a threat to your safety or the safety of other household members.

-If you wish to have a no contact order lifted or modified the best thing to do is to drop into Domestic Violence Victim Assistance walk-in hours held Thursdays from 10am-12pm at the Johnson County Attorney’s Office.
+If you wish to have a no contact order lifted or modified the best thing to do is to drop into Domestic Violence Victim Assistance walk-in hours held Wednesdays from 10am-12pm at the Johnson County Attorney’s Office.
 No appointment is necessary, but it is good if you call the office at 319-339-6100 to let us know you will be coming.
 You may also contact the Johnson County Attorney’s Office to see who is assigned to handle the case and discuss the process.

 In a pending case, it may be several weeks before a hearing can be scheduled on your request, and the judge may or may not grant your request.